Masterzach32/SideScrollerProject/README.md

 ### Changelog:

 --
-*Nightly build changelog can be found on the wiki.
+*Weekly build changelog can be found on the wiki (soon).
 These are the large updates.*

 --